Orthogonal-Research-Lab/Education-and-Participation/Embryo Physics/2011-lectures.md

+## 2011

-### 2011
+### October 19
-19 October 2011 – G. Wayne Brodland, University of Waterloo, Video Force Microscopy: A technique that allows the forces driving morphogenetic movements to be determined from time-lapse images
+### G. Wayne Brodland, University of Waterloo, Waterloo, Ontario
+Video Force Microscopy: A technique that allows the forces driving morphogenetic movements to be determined from time-lapse images

+### October 26
+### Eva Deinum,
-26 October 2011 – Eva Deinum, The importance of parental guidance: lessons from modeling the self organization of the plant cortical microtubule array
+The importance of parental guidance: lessons from modeling the self organization of the plant cortical microtubule array

+### November 2 and 9
-2, 9 November 2011 – Vasily Ogryzko, CNRS UMR-8126, Universite Paris-sud, Can one use the notion of ground state for the description of a living cell?
+### Vasily Ogryzko, CNRS UMR-8126, Universite Paris-sud
+Can one use the notion of ground state for the description of a living cell?

+### November 16
+### Bruce Damer,
-16 November 2011 – Bruce Damer, The EvoGrid: An Approach to Computational Origins of Life Endeavours
+The EvoGrid: An Approach to Computational Origins of Life Endeavours

+### November 23
-23 November 2011 – Richard Gordon, University of Manitoba & Gulf Specimen Marine Laboratory, Walking the tightrope: The dilemmas of hierarchical instabilities in Turing’s morphogenesis
+### Richard Gordon, University of Manitoba & Gulf Specimen Marine Laboratory
+Walking the tightrope: The dilemmas of hierarchical instabilities in Turing’s morphogenesis

+### November 30
-30 November 2011 – David Holloway, British Columbia Institute of Technology, Chemical pattern formation and plant morphogenesis: controlling branching via reaction-diffusion dynamics
+### David Holloway, British Columbia Institute of Technology
+Chemical pattern formation and plant morphogenesis: controlling branching via reaction-diffusion dynamics

+### December 7
-7 December 2011 – Bradley Alicea, Michigan State University, Biocomplexity of Inducible Cells
+### Bradly Alicea, Michigan State University, East Lansing, Michigan
+Biocomplexity of Inducible Cells

+### December 14
+### Steve Levin,
-14 December 2011 – Steve Levin, No matter how much you guys and gals talk about stochastic events, the rules of structure make whatever happens deterministic to a surprising degree
+No matter how much you guys and gals talk about stochastic events, the rules of structure make whatever happens deterministic to a surprising degree

+### December 21
+### Ryan Kerney,
-21 December 2011 – Ryan Kerney, The timing of bone formation in frog skulls
+The timing of bone formation in frog skulls